hailelagi/hailelagi.com/content/notes/stitch-fs.md

 }:
 ```

 At every point during the boot <> runtime lifecycle of an operating system(linux at least) there probably exist filesystems which mount themselves on themselves at some **mount point**, as par for course this implies a [root fs](https://systemd.io/MOUNT_REQUIREMENTS/).
-By interacting with the FUSE kernel api, you can mount anything you'd like right in userspace!
+By interacting with the FUSE kernel api, you can mount anything you'd like right in userspace! -- more important than _how_ is _why._

+## why fuse?
-Hopefully it makes sense why and how building a file system heirarchy over block storage isn't just possible but natural to do[^6], for certain workloads such as machine learning and analytics: it's cheap, and POSIX access methods are well understood by existing applications, however [there's a tradeoff here on latency.](https://materializedview.io/p/the-quest-for-a-distributed-posix-fs)
+Hopefully it makes sense that file system heirarchies can be built as an interface over whatever you like -- with FUSE or `ublk` it's right in userspace, no need to muck about the kernel, google drive, your [calendar](https://github.com/lvkv/whenfs), a zip archive, [icmp packets](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol)... it goes on, you are only bounded by imagination -- but should you put it in production?[^7] I don't know, but I know it's possible to do so over object storage and is a natural fit[^6] for certain workloads such as machine learning and analytics: it's cheap, and POSIX access methods are well understood by existing applications, however [beware of latency and compatibility.](https://materializedview.io/p/the-quest-for-a-distributed-posix-fs)

 {{% callout %}}
-An aside on POSIX
+aside on POSIX, there are "popular" syscalls say open, read, write, close, lseek, mkdir etc
+but how about flock, fcntl and ioctl?
+How would those work across a network call? what syscalls
+do applications need?
 {{% /callout %}}

 ## Inodes, access methods, concurrency & garbage collection